Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Detector response simulation

 \subsection{Cherenkov liquid scintillator}

-There are several Cherenkov liquid scintillator candidates, which all have a long scintillation emission time and a reasonable light yield~\cite{Li_2016, Guo_2017, Steven_2020}.
-In this research, we chose the one with a rise time of 12~ns.
+There are several Cherenkov liquid scintillator candidates, which all have a long scintillation emission time and a reasonable light yield~\cite{Li_2016, Guo_2017, Steven_2020, Steiger}.
+In this research, we chose the one with a rise time of 7~ns.
 The light curve of the liquid scintillator is shown in Fig.~\ref{fig:LightCurve}.

-The critical technical performance for directionality measurement is hindered by the recoil electron scattering process in the liquid scintillator.
-The choice of a particular Cherenkov liquid scintillator is not a fundamental factor, because they all have similar density and element composition~\cite{Guo_2017, Steven_2020}, and the capability for direction reconstruction~\cite{Luo_2023} is stable in a certain range.
+The recoil electron scattering hinders the critical technical performance of directionality measurement in the liquid scintillator.
+The choice of a particular Cherenkov liquid scintillator is not a fundamental factor, because they all have similar density and element composition~\cite{Li_2016, Guo_2017, Steven_2020, Steiger}, and the capability for direction reconstruction~\cite{Luo_2023} is stable in a certain range.